decorum-blb/flow-jams/problems/introduction/solution.md

 }
 ```

-We have a little futher to go before we start exploring FlowJS itself, but wear with me, you're almost there!
+We have a little further to go before we start exploring Flow itself, but wear with me, you're almost there!

-In the next challenge we're going to configure FlowJS for our project.
+In the next challenge we're going to configure Flow for our project.

 Run `go-with-the-flow` in the console to choose the next challenge.